marcelo-schroeder/hellogitworld/README.txt

 This demo also includes an image with changes on a branch for examination of image diff on GitHub.

+test change 2 - test change from 1
 test change 2 - change from 2